simplelocalize/simplelocalize-cli-npm/README.md

 After installing the package, it should automatically choose the right binary for your system and install it into `node_modules/.bin` directory, to make it available for your scripts in `package.json`.

-> The work on this package is in progress, and at time of writing this documentation, the plugin installs the newest version of the CLI, which is 2.8.0

 ## Usage